-The District shall grant FMLA or CFRA leave to eligible employees for any of the following reasons: (Government Code 12945.2; 29 USC 2612; 29 CFR 825.112)
+The district shall grant FMLA or CFRA leave to eligible employees for any of the following reasons: (Family Code 297.5; Government Code 12945.2; 29 USC 2612; 29 CFR 825.112,

 - 1. The birth of a child of the employee or placement of a child with the employee in connection with the employee's adoption or foster care of the child (parental leave) - 2.
-To care for the employee's child, parent, or spouse with a serious health condition - 3.
-The employee's own serious health condition that makes the employee unable to perform one or more essential functions of the position - 4.
-Any qualifying exigency arising out of the fact that the employee's spouse, child, parent, or, for CFRA leave only, a registered domestic partner, is a military member on covered active duty or call to covered active duty (or has been notified of an impending call or order to covered active duty) - 5.
-To care for a covered service member with a serious injury or illness if the covered service member is the employee's spouse, child, parent, or next of kin of the covered servicemember
+The Care of an eligible family member with a serious health condition - 3.
+The employee's own serious health condition that makes him/her unable to perform the job function of the position - 4.
+Any qualifying exigency arising out of the fact that the employee's spouse, child, or parent, or, for CFRA leave only, a registered domestic partner, is a military member on covered active duty or call to covered active duty (or has been notified of an impending call or order to covered active duty) - 5.
+The care of a covered servicemember with a serious injury or illness when the employee is the spouse, child, parent, or next of kin, of the servicemember

-In addition, the District shall grant PDL to any employee who is disabled by pregnancy, childbirth, or other related medical condition.
+In addition, the district shall grant PDL to any employee who is disabled by pregnancy, childbirth, or any related medical condition.
 (Government Code 12945; 2 CCR 11037)